Adityamirpagar/ubuntu_cpp/arr_sort/README.md

 # **Vector in CPP**

-Each time we create a variable in cpp, it can hold only one valuea at a time.
-This variable are called scalar.
+Each time we create a variable in cpp, it can hold only one value at a time.
+That are scalar.

-But cpp provides us a function that can hold multiple value in a sinbgle variable, this is known as vector.
+But cpp provides us a function that can hold multiple value in a single variable, this is known as vector/array.

 "Vector is the collection of elements, but each element is scalar."
 OR